zackchase/reading-list/2019_books.md

     * *Bandit Algorithms* by Tor & Szepesvari
     * *Reinforcement Learning and Optimal Control* by Dimitri Bertsekas
     * *Information Theory, Inference, and Learning Algorithms* by David MacKay
+    * *The Principia: The Authoritative Translation and Guide: Mathematical Principles of Natural Philosophy* by Sir Isaac Newton